nadezola/weather_classifier/README.md

 ## Train
 Train the Weather Classification Head
 * Configure `opt.py` file
-* Pre-train the YOLOv3 model on clear weather dataset for your object detection task and put the pre-trained model in `checkpoints` folder
+* Pre-train the [YOLOv3](https://github.com/ultralytics/yolov3) model commit d353371 on clear weather dataset for your object detection task and put the pre-trained model in `checkpoints` folder
 * Run:
 ```bash